chrishuson/chrishuson.github.io/SAT2023/02-1-ratios+quiz-review.md

  Best problem was \#2, 61\% answered correctly
  Hardest problem was \#15, only 7 students guessed correctly

+### SAT Practice test problem \#15

+Alan drives an average of 100 miles each week.
+His car can travel
+an average of 25 miles per gallon of gasoline.
+Alan would like to reduce
+his weekly expenditure on gasoline by \$5.
+Assuming gasoline costs
+\$4 per gallon, which equation can Alan use to determine how many fewer
+average miles, $m$, he should drive each week?

 ### Class Activity—The Length of a Shadow | 25 minutes